dnbrakk/comfy/README.md

 - Save images to arbitrary dir (e.g. by right-clicking the image).
 - Reduce thread box size in catalog when images are disabled.
 - Navigate catalog and open threads with keyboard only.
+- Use $XDG_CONFIG_HOME/comfy, $XDG_CACHE_HOME/comfy, and $XDG_DATA_HOME/comfy for storing config, cache, and static non-executable files, respectively, with $HOME used as a fallback.
+- ASCII (or similar) image display in text-only mode.
 - Color scheme chooser; load color schemes from disk.
 - 16 color color schemes for TTYs and terminal emulators that don't support 256 colors.
 - Copy URLs to clipboard on click.
+- Option to disable title animations.
+- Better key input system (Termbox's is rather limited, though very portable).
+- Key binding settings, plus ability to set them from a config file.
+- Vim keybindings.
 - Animate GIFs.
-- Options screen for setting various defaults (such as thread refresh interval).
+- Options screen/config file for setting various defaults (such as thread refresh interval).
 - Option to tick background widgets (so that e.g. threads can continue to auto refresh).
 - Option to show full screen images at actual resolution and allowing scrolling in the x and y axes (e.g. for viewing large infographs or screencaps).
 - Page loading indicator.